What is the Information Publication Scheme

 The Freedom of Information Act 1982 (FOI Act) establishes the Information Publication Scheme (IPS).

 The IPS is a government-wide scheme, aiming to promote and achieve a pro-disclosure culture across government.
-It sits alongside agencies’ other obligations under the FOI Act including Part III (Access to documents) of the FOI Act.
+It sits alongside agencies’ other obligations under the Freedom of Information (FOI) Act including Part III (Access to documents) of the FOI Act.

 The IPS is intended to form the basis for a more open and transparent culture across government, with agencies encouraged to take a proactive approach to publishing the information they hold, and to consider publishing information over and above what they are obliged to publish.